elastic/hey-apm/README.md

 `collate` takes a required argument indicating which attribute interests you (the "variable"), and any number of query filters.

 It will groups reports with all the independent variables having the same value except for the specified variable, and show a digest of them.
-Independent variables are the ones such as number of events per request, duration of the test, elasticsearch host, memory limit passed to Docker, and so on.
+Independent variables are the ones such as number of transactions per request, duration of the test, elasticsearch host, memory limit passed to Docker, and so on.

 Some useful possibilities are:
 - `collate branch` to see how branches compare to each other.
 - `collate duration` to see if performance degrades over time (by comparing eg 1 minute tests with 20 minute tests).
-- `collate concurrency` to see how apm-server scales with heavier traffic.
+- `collate agents` to see how apm-server scales with heavier traffic.
 - `collate events` to see how apm-server scales with heavier payloads.
 - `collate revision branch=master --sort revision_date` to see how a branch (master in this case) changes over time.
 - `collate <flag>` to see how configuration  affect performance.